Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Discussion

-Proposed physical models for the high abundance of UV bright galaxies at $z\sim10$ that do not rely on burstiness include the DMSFE \citep{Somerville2025}, which we discussed above and which provides the best fit to our measurements within our simple modeling framework.
+Proposed physical models for the high abundance of UV bright galaxies at $z\sim10$ that do not rely on burstiness include the DMSFE \citep{Somerville2025}, which we discuss above and which provides the best fit to our measurements within our simple modeling framework.
 Other proposed models include the feedback-free starburst scenario \citep{Dekel2023} which implies high SFEs in the most massive halos, a lack of dust attenuation \citep{Ferrara2023}, and a more top-heavy IMF in highly star-forming regions (\citealt{Hutter2025}; see also \citealt{Mauerhofer2025}).
-A more in-depth analysis of the combined implications of these models for the UVLF and the clustering strength of galaxies at $z\sim10$ is beyond the scope of this work. \citetalias{Weibel2025b} further mentioned the model proposed by \citet{Donnan2025} who pointed out that the abundance of UV-bright galaxies at $z\gtrsim10$ may be attributed to the ever younger ages of stellar populations at high redshift, decreasing their mass-to-light ratio.
-Taken at face value, their model suggests a typical formation redshift of galaxies of $z\sim15$ which would then imply a rapid drop in the number density of galaxies at those redshifts, consistent with the results of \citetalias{Weibel2025b}.
+A more in-depth analysis of the combined implications of all these models for the UVLF and the clustering strength of galaxies at $z\sim10$ is beyond the scope of this work, but our best-fit DMSFE model merits further discussion.
+The DMSFE scenario is motivated by cloud-scale simulations showing that SFE scales with gas surface density, and since gas surface density scales with $M_{\rm halo}$ \citep{Somerville2025}, high SFEs naturally arise in high mass halos. \citet{MBK_2025_concentration} provides a complementary theoretical underpinning, showing that gravitational acceleration within the cores of dark matter halos scales as $(1+z)^2$ at fixed halo mass, such that at $z\gtrsim8$ the interiors of sufficiently massive halos naturally exceed the critical acceleration above which gravitational collapse overcomes stellar feedback, leading to SFEs scaling with dark matter surface density and halo mass.
+Furthermore, it should be noted that even pre-JWST models such as the \texttt{UniverseMachine} predict a positive scaling between SFE and $M_{\rm halo}$. \citetalias{Weibel2026} also mentioned the model proposed by \citet{Donnan2025} who pointed out that the abundance of UV-bright galaxies at $z\gtrsim10$ may be attributed to the ever younger ages of stellar populations at high redshift, decreasing their mass-to-light ratio.
+Taken at face value, their model suggests a typical formation redshift of galaxies of $z\sim15$ which would then imply a rapid drop in the number density of galaxies at those redshifts, consistent with the results of \citetalias{Weibel2026}.
 We note here that a decrease in the mass-to-light ratio is reflected in our model implementing a global boost in the UV-luminosity (top row of panels in Figure \ref{fig:toy_models1}).
-This scenario is therefore consistent with our cosmic variance measurements, and is perhaps best tested trough targeted searches for $z\gtrsim15$ galaxies.
+This scenario is therefore consistent with our cosmic variance measurements, and is perhaps best tested through targeted searches for $z\gtrsim15$ galaxies.